richfaces/richfaces/TESTS.md

 You can also add following parameters to skip CDK build and/or Resource Optimization and/or disable unit tests:

     -Dgeneration.skip -Doptimization.skip -DskipTests

+It is oftentimes useful to deploy the test archive manually to debug a test without continually rebuilidng and deploying it.
+To retain a deployable war in the target folder, add the following parameter:

+    -Darquillian.deploymentExportPath=target

 Framework Tests Overview
 ========================